Wood member nailed across window frame at upper corners while frame is in a squared position in order to maintain squareness before installation.

 A vertical strip on each jamb that separates the sashes of a double-hung window.

-A thin wood strip separating the sash weights in the weight box of each jamb of
+A thin wood strip separating the sash weights in the weight box of each jamb of old double-hung windows.

 Large fixed windows.